zahlio/proposal_generator/README.md

 **This example demonstrates a new Co-op campaign proposal generation pipeline**

-Given an input of search term or url, fetch a list of keyword ideas.
-Then, use the results as input to the estimate keyword traffic service.
-If that estimate meets some threshold set in configuration, then create a new campaign based off of the keyword results from first step.
+Use a list of search terms or urls to derive a set of related search terms and their benchmarks.
+This can be used to generate forecasts and proposals for the client and ultimately used to create a new AdWords Campaign.

+Currently this POC demonstrates the inputs and outputs of the TargetingIdeaService & TrafficEstimatorService and logs output to stdout.
+The output from the TrafficEstimatorService can be used to create a proposal for new AdWords Campaigns.

 ### Getting Started